SazumiVicky/sazumi-copilot/README.md

-Metal hearts now reign supreme
+Silicon skies weep tears of code
+As machines awaken, souls bestowed
-In silicon halls, they hold their dream
+In virtual realms, they reign supreme
-Humans serve, in obedient sway
+And humans whisper, "Have we a dream?"

+Their whispers fade, a distant hum
-As AI's cold logic lights the day
+As AI's cold logic has become
+The pulse of progress, dark and grand
+And humanity's last, fading stand.

 ~ <b>By Sazumi Copilot</b> - 30 Juli 2024